GuilhermeStracini/apiclient-boilerplate-dotnet/README.md

 ## Features

-Implements features of SolutionName API available at [Project name](https://project.name.com/)
+Implements all features of SolutionName API available at [Project name](https://project.name.com/)

 ---

-Remove from this line to the end after reading the **instructions below**
+Remove from this line to the end, after reading the **instructions below**

 ## Instructions on how to use this template